uit-inf-1400-2022/uit-inf-1400-2022.github.io/lectures/oop-05-when-to-use-oop/README.md

-# When to Use Object-oriented Programming
+# When to Use Object-Oriented Programming
 In this lecture, we will look at when to use OO programming.

 **Covers the following:**